joaohenggeler/web-cache-exporter/README.md

 * Setting `WIN9X_BUILD` to `No`.
 * Setting `USE_VS_2005_OPTIONS` to `No`.

-Note that this application wasn't been thoroughly tested with more modern Visual Studio versions.
+Note that this application hasn't been thoroughly tested with modern versions of Visual Studio.

 ### Dependencies

 This tool uses Microsoft's Extensible Storage Engine (ESE) API to export later versions of the WinINet cache.
 As such, the header file `esent.h` is required to build this application.
 For later versions of Visual Studio, this file is already part of the Windows SDK.
 For Visual Studio 2005, this file must be obtained from somewhere else and added to [this source directory](Source/ThirdParty/Include) before building.
-For this project, this file was taken from the [Windows Vista SDK](https://www.microsoft.com/en-eg/download/details.aspx?id=1919) and is not included in the repository.
+For this project, this file was taken from the [Windows Vista SDK](https://www.microsoft.com/en-eg/download/details.aspx?id=1919) and is not included in this repository.

 ## Resources And Tools

 This section will list some resources and tools that were used to learn how to process certain cache formats and to validate this application's output.

+### Internet Explorer

 * [The INDEX.DAT File Format](https://www.geoffchappell.com/studies/windows/ie/wininet/api/urlcache/indexdat.htm)
 * [MSIE Cache File (index.dat) format specification](https://github.com/libyal/libmsiecf/blob/master/documentation/MSIE%20Cache%20File%20%28index.dat%29%20format.asciidoc)